Limit Theorems for Multi-Group Curie-Weiss Models via the Method of Moments: Definition of the Model

 To study such a situation, we define a model with $M$ different groups of spins that potentially interact with each other in different ways.
 Let

-be a random spin configuration of the entire population. $X_{\lambda i}$ is the $i$-th spin in group $\lambda\in\left\{ 1,\ldots,M\right\} $.
-Each group $\lambda$ consists of $N_{\lambda}$ spins.
+be a random spin configuration of the entire population. $X_{\lambda i}$ is the $i$-th spin of $N_\lambda$ in group $\lambda\in\left\{ 1,\ldots,M\right\} $.
+Each group $\lambda$ consists of $N_{\lambda}$ spins, hence $\sum_{\lambda=1}^{M}N_{\lambda}=N$.
 Instead of a single inverse temperature parameter, there is a coupling matrix that describes the interactions.
-We will call this matrix
+We will call this matrix $J:=(J_{\lambda\mu})_{\lambda,\mu=1,\ldots,M}$.
+Throughout this paper we will always assume that $J$ is positive semi-definite.
 Just as in the single-group model, there is a Hamiltonian function that assigns each configuration a certain energy level.
 This energy level can also be interpreted as how costly a certain situation is in terms of the conflict between different voters.

-Instead of each spin interacting with each other spin in the exact same way, spins in different groups $\lambda,\mu$ are coupled by a coupling constant $J_{\lambda\mu}$.
+Instead of each spin interacting with each other spin in exactly the same way, spins in different groups $\lambda,\mu$ are coupled by a coupling constant $J_{\lambda\mu}$.
 These coupling constants subsume the inverse temperature parameter $\beta$ found in the single-group model.
-We note that depending on the signs of the coupling parameters $J_{\lambda\mu}$ different configurations have different energy levels assigned to them by $\mathbb{H}$.
-If all coupling parameters are positive, there are two configurations that have the lowest energy levels possible: $(-1,\ldots,-1)$ and $(1,\ldots,1)$.
+We note that, depending on the signs of the coupling parameters $J_{\lambda\mu}$, different configurations have different energy levels assigned to them by $\mathbb{H}$.
+If all coupling parameters are positive, there are two configurations that have the lowest possible energy levels: $(-1,\ldots,-1)$ and $(1,\ldots,1)$.
 All other configurations receive higher energy levels.
-The highest levels are those where the spins are evenly split (or very close to it in case of odd group sizes). \begin{defn} The `canonical ensemble' $\mathbb{P}$ which gives the probability of each of the $2^{N}$ spin configurations, is defined by
+The highest levels are those where the spins are evenly split (or very close to it in case of odd group sizes).

+We want to emphasise that the Hamiltonian \ref{def:model} -- similarly to that of the single-group model defined in \ref{eq:P_single-group} -- does not contain a term reflecting an external magnetic field.
+The reason for this is that applications to social sciences discussed above usually presuppose a symmetric probability measure on the space of spin configurations $\{-1,1\}^N$.